gennadyterekhov/import-layers-go/README.md

 # import-layers-go

-idea is to enforce abstraction levels / layers so that they dont mix up and you cna create coherent layered architecture
+idea is to enforce abstraction levels / layers so that they don't mix up and you can create coherent layered architecture

-## linting & static checks
+## running in your repo

-custom multichecker:
+download bin from releases and place it in `analyzers` for example

-      cd cmd
+run

-      go run . ../... &> ../reports/report.txt
+    ./analyzers/import-layers-go ../...

-or
+## config

-      ./cmd/import-layers-go ./... &> reports/report.txt
+see example config in [examples/basic/import_layers.yaml ](https://github.com/gennadyterekhov/import-layers-go/blob/main/examples/basic/import_layers.yaml)